-- Alternatively, simply do what I do and learn it by trial and error.
+- Alternatively, merely do what I do and learn it by trial and error.

 Set Up Google Analytics

 What is Google Analytics?
-It tracks all the happenings and goings of your blog.
-This provides you with insights so you can better analyze your audience and make sound decisions about how to improve your blog.
-It can track where the user is from whether they’re using a phone or tablet, their age group and demographic, what page they accessed, how long they accessed it, and so on.
-Things that can give awesome information about your blog so can put it to actionable results – like finding which posts are popular and unpopular.
+It tracks all the happenings and goings of your blog and provides you with insights so you can better analyze your audience and make sound decisions about how to improve your traffic.
+It can track where the user is from, whether they’re using a phone or tablet, their age group and demographic, what page they accessed, how long they accessed it, and so on.
+Things that can give excellent information about your blog so can put it to actionable results – like finding which posts are popular and unpopular.

 Setting it up is easy.
 Just open a Google Analytics account and verify your website/blog in the administration panel.
-Once done, you can either manually add your tracking code in the Head Section of your Index.php or simply have a Plugin like YOAST SEO(more on this later) handle it all for you.
-Here is a detail information to get you going: Google Analytics.
+Once done, you can either manually add your tracking code in the Head Section of your Index.php or merely have a Plugin like YOAST SEO(more on this later) handle it all for you.
+Here is detailed information to get you going: Google Analytics.